Patrice Bergeron scores 4, Bruins beat Red Wings 5-1 | WTOP News

 BOSTON (AP) — Patrice Bergeron scored his first four goals of the season, Brad Marchand had four assists and the Boston Bruins beat the Detroit Red Wings 5-1 on Thursday night.

-Marchand assisted on all four of Bergeron’s goals, Mike Reilly scored his first of the season and Charlie McAvoy had a pair of assists for Boston.
-Jeremy Swayman finished with 14 saves for the Bruins, who remained unbeaten at home and handed Detroit its fourth straight loss, the last three coming in regulation.
+Marchand assisted on all four of Bergeron’s goals, Mike Reilly scored his first of the season and added an assist, and Charlie McAvoy had a pair of assists for Boston.
+Jeremy Swayman finished with 14 saves for the Bruins, who remained unbeaten at home.

+Bergeron entered Thursday with three assists through the first seven games.
+He had a hat trick before the end of the second period, and finished with his second career four-goal game.

+“When he gets on a roll, he really gets on a roll,” Marchand said.
+“Just because Bergie goes through a stretch where maybe he doesn’t score as much as he used to, he’s still so effective for our team and the heart and soul of our team.”

 Lucas Raymond scored Detroit’s goal, beating Swayman with a wrist shot with the Red Wings on a 5-on-3 power-play 7:46 into the third period.
 That made the score to 3-1, but Boston needed less than a minute before Reilly poked in a rebound and Bergeron added his fourth goal with 4:08 left to play.

-Thomas Greiss finished with 32 saves for Detroit.
+Thomas Greiss finished with 32 saves for Detroit, which lost its fourth straight, the last three coming in regulation.

 The Bruins outshot the Red Wings 12-3 in the opening period and held Detroit to just six more in the second period.

+“Boston came out ready to go and playing with a lot of pace and tempo,” Detroit defenseman Marc Staal said.
+“We just caught ourselves defending a lot and then found ourselves in the box.
+It’s tough to climb out of a hole like that.”

-Bergeron, the Boston captain who has played his entire career with the Bruins, entered the game with three assists and no goals through the first seven games.
-He had his seventh career hat trick secured before the end of the second period, beating Greiss on a wrist shot with 1:15 remaining.
+Bergeron, the Boston captain who has played his entire career with the Bruins, had his seventh career hat trick secured before the end of the second period, beating Greiss on a wrist shot with 1:15 remaining.

-It was also the third power-play goal of the night for the Bruins, who entered the game with three goals in 19 power-play opportunities through the first seven games.
+It was also the third power-play goal of the night for the Bruins, who entered the game with three goals in 19 power-play opportunities.

+“In the end, the game comes down to specialty teams,” Detroit coach Jeff Blashill said.
+“You’ve got to stay out of the box, but you’ve also got to kill the penalty.
+Their power play hadn’t been clicking a whole lot.
+Obviously, it clicked tonight.
+We’ve got to do a better job killing.”

 Bergeron gave Boston its first lead 11:03 into the first with a shot from the slot off of passes from Marchand and McAvoy.
 Bergeron started the play with a face-off win and dropped the pass to McAvoy, who sent it back down to Marchand for a quick redirect to Bergeron for a one-timer that Greiss had little chance to stop.